adobe/reactor-turbine/README.md

 1. verify that the Turbine version deployed to the `next` tag on npm matches the version in package.json.
 1. Run the unit tests
 1. Run Coveralls
-1. Run the integration tests, building new containers if necessary.
+1. Run the integration tests, building new test scenario libraries if necessary.

 If you push a new commit to an open PR without bumping package.json, the versions should match and the tests should run uninterrupted.